invertase/react-native-firebase/docs/messaging/server-integration.md

 # Send messages with image
 Both the Notifications composer and the FCM API support image links in the message payload.

 ## iOS
-To sucessfully send an image using the Admin SDK it's important that the `ApnsConfig` options are set:
+To successfully send an image using the Admin SDK it's important that the `ApnsConfig` options are set:

 ```js
 const payload = {